A Kesten Stigum theorem for Galton-Watson processes with infinitely many types in a random environment: Discrete time model for an age structured population

 \subsection{Extinction and explosion}

 As explained in the introduction, we do not expect a dichotomy between the events $\ext$ and $\{W>0\}$ in general when $\XX$ is infinte.
 However, Proposition \ref{prop:extinction-explosion} states that this dichotomy holds when there exists a type $x_0$ such that $\limsup_{n\rightarrow \infty} Z_n(x_0)=+\infty$ a.s. on the survival event.
-In the next statement, we prove that under mild assumptions, this situation happens in the particular case of an L-GWRE. \begin{prop} Let $(Z_n)$ be a L-MGWRE, satisfying the assumptions of Proposition \ref{prop:hyp_leslie}, as well as \autoref{ass: LlogL}.
+In the next statement, we prove that under mild assumptions, this situation happens in the particular case of an L-GWRE. \begin{prop} Let $(Z_n)$ be a L-GWRE, satisfying the assumptions of Proposition \ref{prop:hyp_leslie_2}, as well as \autoref{ass: LlogL}.
 We suppose additionally that \begin{enumerate}[i)] \item \( \inf_{x,e} \PP[F_{x,e}=0]=a>0\) \item \( s=\sup_{x,e} s_{x,e} <1.\) \end{enumerate} Then \eqref{eq:survie type} holds a.s. on survival.
 If additionally $\bxi$ is i.i.d then Proposition \ref{prop:extinction-explosion} applies and

-\end{prop} Our proof relies on two lemmas, in which we prove results of independent interest. \begin{lem} Let $(Z_n)$ be a L-MGWRE such that $\inf_{x,e} \PP[F_{x,e}=0]=a>0$ and $s=\sup_{x,e} s_{x,e} <1$, then \end{lem} \begin{lem} Let $(Z_n)$ be a L-MGWRE such that $s=\sup_{x,e} s_{x,e} <1$, then it holds up to a $\PP$-negligeable event.\end{lem} Once again, we postpone the proofs of the lemmas and focus first on the proof of Proposition \ref{prop:exp et ext LGW}, which is rather short. \begin{proof}[Proof of Proposition \ref{prop:exp et ext LGW}.]
+\end{prop} Notice that under the stochastic monotonicity assumption \autoref{ass:leslie},\textit{ii)}, it holds Our proof relies on two lemmas, in which we prove results of independent interest. \begin{lem} Let $(Z_n)$ be a L-GWRE such that $\inf_{x,e} \PP[F_{x,e}=0]=a>0$ and $s=\sup_{x,e} s_{x,e} <1$, then \end{lem} \begin{lem} Let $(Z_n)$ be a L-GWRE such that $s=\sup_{x,e} s_{x,e} <1$, then it holds up to a $\PP$-negligeable event.\end{lem} Once again, we postpone the proofs of the lemmas and focus first on the proof of Proposition \ref{prop:exp et ext LGW}, which is rather short. \begin{proof}[Proof of Proposition \ref{prop:exp et ext LGW}.]
 Combining Lemmas \ref{lem:ext-explo} and \ref{lem:expl-type0}, we derive

 Since the events $\ext$ and $\{\limsup Z_n(0)=+\infty\}$ are clearly incompatible, this proves